Legacy-Edition-Minigames/Documentation/docs/source/modtools/creation/using-editor.rst

 .. image:: /images/modtools/using-editor/center.png

 .. tip::
-   once placed, it will glow when its item is held.
+   Once placed, it will glow when its item is held.

 Not to be confused with centercoords from :doc:`/modtools/uploading/editorjsonschema` The editor's map center tells the server where the players should look at round start, and where to hold players during map load.